 I became completely disillusioned with the relationship between academic anthropology, the legal system and the indigenous world.
 I felt I could not go on contributing to the developing tragedy of indigenous aspirations as the Australian government and its agents continued to pervert the hopes and dreams behind the legal recognition of Aboriginal land ownership.
 Aboriginal society was still being undermined by the implementation of Australian power, one emblem of which was the introduction of satellite television across the last of the Aboriginal cultural strongholds in the mid-1980s.

 I turned my attention to the impacts of mass media, and this led me to many years of research in Thailand, one of the only nations in the world which had developed its own media systems and did not permit foreign media onto its airwaves.
 As time passed my interest focussed on mediated forms of popular culture and I began work on Southeast Asian cinema.
 From the mid-2000s I began research on the little known history of Cambodian cinema.
-I have published several papers on this subject and a collection of these along with several unpublished essays will be available in early 2019.
+I have published several papers on this subject and a collection of these along with several unpublished essays might appear in 2020.

 Almost all of my published papers are available under my name at https://www.academia.edu/ although you do have to sign in.

 I am still working on and publishing my Cambodian cinema research.
 My most recent published paper can be found here: